What is iPhone Baseband, Sim Lock and Jailbreak?

 On the other hand, Wi-Fi and Bluetooth hardware are managed by the iPhone processor, though the baseband firmware stores their MAC addresses.

 This refers to the status of the iPhone when first purchased in relation to a cellular network.

 - iPhone locked to carrier network

 - Factory Unlocked iPhone.

-A locked iPhone means that it can only function with one sim from a telecom company like AT & T or Verizon in USA.
-The idea is that the user enters into agreement with the network of choice to pay for the iPhone in a period of up to two years.
-The starting price for a new locked iPhone is as low as $99.00.
+A locked one means that it can only function with a sim card provided by the retailing telecom company like AT & T or Verizon in the USA.
+The user enters into an agreement with them to pay for the iPhone in a period of up to two years.
+The starting price for a new locked iPhone can be as low as $99.00.

 If you want to unlock your carrier locked iPhone, you normally have to first jailbreak it or have it unlocked officially by your network carrier: AT&T and other online stores offer IMEI based iPhone unlock solutions with or without contract agreements.

 You can save yourself lots of headache by purchasing an unlocked iPhone from Apple stores.